alexander-hergert/frontend-quiz-app/README.md

 - Exam mode: This mode does add a little more difficulty to the quiz and adds a timer to the quiz.
 You are also not allowed to copy the questions or options to google them for example.

 - Mix mode: The mixmode is the most interesting part.
 By setting it to on you can select the topic you want have in your quiz to test a broader part of your knowledge in one quiz.
 Activating it with exam mode can add some nice challenge here.
+Mix mode also by default runs in shuffle mode.

 ![Quiz](/public/assets/images/quiz-desktop.png)